My Influences #2 - Gail Simone (a continuing list)

 Around 2004, DC Comics was getting ready to do a sequel to it's huge 1985 series CRISIS ON INFINITE EARTHS, which re-did all of DC's continuity.
 But there wasn't just going to be a INFINITE CRISIS series, they also launched four six-issue mini-series as well; The OMAC Project, Rann-Thanagar War, Day of Vengeance and Villains United!
 The first three were good, but to me, Villains United was amazing!
 In the series, Lex Luthor and a team of united villains (hence the title) were getting ready to wreak havoc on the DCU.
 But there were six villains who didn't want to play along and they formed the Secret Six.
 Catman, Deadshot, Cheshire, Ragdoll, Scandal and Parademon, with their mysterious leader Mockingbird, who no one on the team knew the identity of.

 Right away, the unlikely group fought together, lived together, bickered like crazy and had amazing adventures.
-Sounds like a great idea for an ongoing series!
+Sounds like a great idea for an ongoing series (PS I totally stole this idea for myself, but not as well!).
 After Villains United wrapped up in December 2005, a Secret Six mini-series was published to test the waters.
 Later the Six guest starred memorably in Simone's BoP, including a big fight between the two teams and some great interplay.

 Finally in 2008, an official Secret Six series was launched.
 While a wonderful, critically acclaimed series (voted 4th best comic run of the entire decade by IGN; the whole "Get out of Hell Free" card run alone is worth your money), it wasn't commercially successful and unfortunately only lasted 36 issues.
 But it's legacy lingers on - there is now a new version of the team, a New 52 version, alot different than the other, but still worth a read.
 It is written by Gail Simone after all!